TouchFoundry/simplesearchtest_frontend/TheGauntlet_ServerApp/README.md

 * Clone
 * `npm install` so that your IDE has the definitions for the dependencies
-* `cd docker && ./DockerBuildDockerComposeUp.sh` will build the docker image.
+* `DockerBuildDockerComposeUp.sh` will build the docker image & run use docker-compose to host it locally.
 Alternatively, you could just run `docker-compose up -d`. **Note: This only spins up the backend server, you need to work out your own way to locally host your ClientApp**

-### Contribution guidelines ###

-* Breaking features should be build in separate branches from `master`
-* Luke periodically reviews code, you are welcome to review and suggest improvements at any time :smile:

 ### Who do I talk to? ###

-* Luke Johnstone
+* Luke Johnstone [TouchFoundry]